Crude oil futures dip on weak spot demand

-Crude oil prices on Wednesday fell by Rs 50 to Rs 4,749 per barrel after the participants reduced their positions.
+Crude oil prices on Thursday fell Rs 32 to Rs 4,637 per barrel after the participants reduced their positions.

 New Delhi: